Relintai/pandemonium_engine_docs/getting_started/first_2d_game/index.md

 You will learn how the Godot editor works, how to structure a project, and build a 2D game.

+Note:
-.. note:: This project is an introduction to the Godot engine.
+ This project is an introduction to the Godot engine.
 It assumes that
           you have some programming experience already.
 If you're new to programming entirely, you should start here: `doc_scripting`.